yuva-1237/Codealpha_Webscraping/README.md

 # FIFA World Cup Data Scraper

 A robust, dynamic, and high-performance Python-based web scraper that extracts, cleans, and exports historical FIFA World Cup tournament data from Wikipedia using **Playwright** and **Pandas**.
-Developed as **Task 1** for CodeAlpha.
+Part of **Task 1** for CodeAlpha.

 ![FIFA World Cup Scraper Dashboard](screenshot.png)